Business economics, international business

 Roadmap for Indonesia’s sustainable transport system

-Professor Kulwant S Pawar (Department of Operations Management and Information Systems, Nottingham University Business School) along with Dr Kevin Amess, are the key collaborators on this highly interdisciplinary project which combines University of Nottingham’s expertise in power electronics, modelling, renewable energy, business models and logistics and supply chains.
+Professor Kulwant Pawar (Department of Operations Management and Information Systems, Nottingham University Business School) along with Professor Kevin Amess, are the key collaborators on this highly interdisciplinary project which combines University of Nottingham’s expertise in power electronics, modelling, renewable energy, business models and logistics and supply chains.

 The project is an award by the competitive Global Challenge Research Fund with a grant size around £200,000 for the period of 2020-2021.
 The project provides a roadmap for the electric vehicle (EV) industry as the sustainable transport system for Indonesia.
 This includes the quantification of emission reduction targets through the development of EV infrastructure and ancillary services, characterisation of cities, development of scalable business models and recommendations for evidence-based public policies.